justinnamilee/fairu-chan/README.md

 If you want Discord support include the "discord" section as shown in the example, otherwise don't include it in the config at all.
 You'll need to install the [WebService::Discord::Webhook](https://metacpan.org/pod/WebService::Discord::Webhook), [IO::Socket::SSL](https://metacpan.org/pod/IO::Socket::SSL), and [Data::Validate::URI](https://metacpan.org/pod/Data::Validate::URI) Perl modules to use it.
 I will likely add other notification types if I desire them...

+# Signals when daemonized?
+- `SIGTERM` will gracefully exit after current sleep or operation finishes.
+- `SIGUSR1` run a check as soon as the next sleep is finished instead of waiting for the full idle timeout.
+- `SIGUSR2` try to parse the config again, if it fails keep the current, otherwise update to the new one.
+- `SIGINT` will just kill it where ever it is, no grace.

 ---